FIRST DEGREE MURDER ATTORNEY IN PHOENIX, AZ

 Felony Murder

 When a suspect kills someone while performing another crime, it’s called felony murder.
-In order to convict someone of felony murder, the prosecution must show that the suspect:
+To convict someone of felony murder, the prosecution must show that the suspect:

 For a jury to charge a suspect with felony murder, they don’t have to intend to kill someone.
 A murder could be undoubtedly unintentional.
 However, a jury can charge a suspect with both felony murder and premeditated murder if the suspect intended to kill someone while committing a different crime.